vincenzooo/pyXsurf/README_developers.rst

 Code is quite consistent, and usually commented, but there are still a few modules in early stage of development or which might be removed or integrated somewhere else.
 Some are included for backwards compatibility, future needs or just to stay on the safe side of breaking dependencies.
 There might be additional features which I lost along the way while experimenting with git and might decide to reintegrate if I recover them for other needs.

-The plan here is to add all possible code to a "developer version", and only the relevant to the official distribution.
-Which packages are installed should be maintained from the distribution.

 Status of docs
 -------------------------------------------------